 This prompts a collection of artists to start a colony dedicated to creative arts because all this ready made life is BULLSHIT, man!

 Kudos to Clarke for recognizing the ceaseless striving of artists, but it feels a tad too self-congratulatory.
 Artists aren’t the only ones who continually strive to better themselves.
 What about everyone else?

 All of this is prelude to the main point of the book; that Overlords were only here to help facilitate the next phase of humanity’s evolution.
 Our destiny lays in abandoning our corporeal bodies and merging with a mass consciousness that transcends time and space.
-It’s cool and heady stuff, but the whole idea comes across like SF, hippie-spiritual communism.
+It seems to be a precursor to the whole transhumanism trend that was once the exclusive province sci-fi but has entered the real world in ways that even I find surprising.
+It’s cool and heady stuff, but the whole idea comes across like sci-fi, hippie-spiritual communism.
 Who really wants that?

-Oh, and the whole bit about the devil in religious texts?
+Oh, and that whole bit about the devil in religious texts?
 It’s just a reverse time loop, man.
 Put that in your pipe and smoke it.
+Clarke wants to let you know that religion just fills you with irrational fears.
+How totally edgy.
 Quibbles aside, it’s a fun read and Clarke channels a vision that is beautiful and majestic in its scale.

 It’s also worth reading because this book has provided direct or indirect inspiration for shows like V and Earth: Final Conflict as well as books like Contact.
 It’s a pretty big deal in the SF canon.